Above The Clouds – Chomolhari to Laya Gasa Trek 19 Days

 - Cultural highlights and towns of western Bhutan

-Chomolhari Laya Gasa Trek, Despite the opening up of a number of new trekking possibilities in Bhutan, the long-established route from Chomolhari to Laya & Gasa, (‘Above the Clouds’) will always rank as one of Bhutan’s finest and of the world’s great treks.
+Chomolhari Laya Gasa Trek – Despite the opening up of a number of new trekking possibilities in Bhutan, this long-established route from Chomolhari to Laya and Gasa, (‘Above the Clouds’) will always rank as one of Bhutan’s finest and of the world’s great treks.
 The reason for this is not hard to find.
 It offers a great variety of trekking conditions; from picturesque farmland and forest to a breathtakingly beautiful lunar landscape, dwarfed by immense glistening peaks, abundant wildlife, including blue sheep, Takin, a wide variety of birds and the elusive snow leopard.
 Numerous isolated Dzongs and scattered settlements, including the outlandish village of Laya, provide a great deal of cultural interest’s en route.

 This long and moderately challenging trek that traces a loop along Bhutan’s northwestern border with Tibet, is probably the most aesthetically beautiful of any trek in Himalayas.

-Day 2 & 3: Paro valley & Hike to Taktsang During this two full days, we will spend one for touring and short walks around serene Paro valley and also hike up to the famous Taktsang (Tiger’s nest) monastery.
+Day 2 & 3: Paro valley & Hike to Taktsang During this two full days, we will spend one day for touring and short walks around serene Paro valley and another day for hike up to the famous Taktsang (Tiger’s nest) monastery.
 These two days should provide the required acclimatisation before the trek.
 Overnight in hotel.

 Day 4, 5 & 6: Begin trek from Shana Zam Drive north of Drugyal Dzong for about 1-2hrs along the new farm road and begin trek into Jigme Dorji Wangchuk National Park.
 The first two days are about 3-4hrs trek each day, slowing gaining altitude.
 Third day trek is about 5-6hrs to Jangothang, a beautiful grassy meadow beneath the enormous east face of Chomolhari.